clampos/CitySleuth/README.md

 # MScProject

-Repository for MSc Project, an application called WhereAmI? which provides tourist suggestions based on the user's location
+Repository for Birkbeck Computer Science MSc Project, a Node.js application called WhereAmI? which provides tourist suggestions based on the user's location.